 Your application logic can be broken apart into discrete functions

-You want to host an entire application backend on a managed platform
+You want to host your entire application backend without managing infrastructure

 You need a small piece of custom functionality in a workflow of other services

 You want to connect a large number of edge devices to a backend (for example, mobile or IoT)